brandcom/cakephp-assets/README.md

     ->setForeignKey('userimage_id')
     ->setClassName('Assets.Assets');
 ```
 > This does not work anymore.
-The `cakephp-bake` plugin now seems to detect that you don't actually have a `userimages` table and will not assume a `belongsTo` relation.
-You will have to write the code yourself.
+The `cakephp-bake` plugin from version `2.8` onwards seems to detect that you don't actually have a `userimages` table and will not assume a `belongsTo` relation.
+You will have to write the code yourself or downgrade to version `2.7`.

 You can now put an upload field for your Userimage e.g. in `templates/Users/edit.php`:
 ```